 \subsection{Integer Programming for Alignment in NSG}

 The constrained optimization problem defined in Eqs.~\ref{Z-main}, without the ordering constraint, can also be formulated as an Integer Programming problem~\cite{integer_programming} where variables $Z_{jt}$ can only take integer values in $\{0,1\}$ (i.e. with the additional constraint $\mathrm{Z} \in \{0,1\}^{N \times S}$).

-It is important to note that the proposed DP solution adheres to the constraints Eqs.~\ref{Z-a}~\ref{Z-b}\ref{Z-c}.
-The first part of the DP (highlighted in green in Figure~\ref{figure:model-layout}) pairs the current query $s_j$ with the current segment $s_t$, then tries to align the rest of the queries with the remaining segments to meet the requirement of one query per segment, as specified in Eq.~\ref{Z-a}.
+Notably, the proposed DP solution adheres to the constraints Eqs.~\ref{Z-a} \ref{Z-b} \ref{Z-c}.
+The first part of the DP (highlighted in green in Figure~\ref{figure:model-layout}) pairs the current query $q_j$ with the current segment $s_t$, then tries to align the rest of the queries with the remaining segments to meet the requirement of one query per segment, as specified in Eq.~\ref{Z-a}.
 The second part of the solution (denoted by the red box) skips over the current segment $s_t$ and tries to align the same queries with the remaining segments until a pairing is found (i.e. $Z_{jt}=1$).
 Thus, together with the base case of $\mathrm{Z}=\mathds{I} \; \text{if} \; N=S$, it satisfies Eq.~\ref{Z-b}.
 Furthermore, since the DP processes the queries and segments in a specific order (topological sorting for queries and temporal order of video segments), it also meets the ordering constraint requirement specified in Eq.~\ref{Z-c}.